Olasunola/Housing_prices_regression/README.md

 ## DATASET

 The dataset consist of different features in a modern house both in categorical form and numerical form.
-We will be using the train.csv  which can be can be found on https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data.

 ## AIMS & OBJECTIVE